What Is the Best Way to Get More Construction Leads?

 - Build the ask into your project closeout checklist

-- Send a personal text three months after final invoice asking how the project is holding up
+- Send a personal text three months after the final invoice asking how the project is holding up

 Strategic Partnerships With Architects and Designers